xxxVincent-L/Web-crawler-related/README.md

 * Success to login

-**session.post(xx,xx,xx)**:
+**session.post(xx,xx,xx)**:n

-The first parameter is a url about the login page's security check other than the original login page!
+The first parameter is a URL about the login page's security check other than the original login page!

-Btw, It costs me like a hour to figure out the problem of "**Unable to access '': OpenSSL SSL_read: Connection was reset**"
+Btw, It costs me about an hour to figure out the problem of "**Unable to access '': OpenSSL SSL_read: Connection was reset**"

-After searching for blogs regarding this problem, It 's still unsolvable.
+After searching for blogs regarding this problem, It's still unsolvable.
 But after I cleaning up those branch thing, is 's finished! :)